-Keep monstera plants happy over winter by watering them every month over a sink allowing the water to drain through thoroughly.
-Place monstera near a bright window and fertilize with a slow release fertilizer in fall before the cold weather arrives.
+Care for your monstera in winter by watering them every 4 weeks allowing the water to drain through thoroughly.
+Place monstera near a bright window and fertilize with a slow release fertilizer in Fall before the cold weather arrives.

 Monstera are hardy plants but can be easily overwatered in winter.
 This guide will go through the top things to remember when caring for monstera over the winter months.
 You will have a healthy plant that will be ready to grow lots of new leaves in spring following these easy steps.